Home

 About

-Richelle has been selected as a 2022 Fellow of the Memphis Bar Foundation.
-The Memphis Bar Foundation annually selects attorneys and judges as Fellows in recognition of their service to the legal profession and community and their adherence to the highest standards of professional conduct.
-Approximately 1% of Memphis area attorneys and judges are invited to join each year.
-She obtained her J.D., summa cum laude, from the University of Houston and her B.A., with honors in the liberal arts, from The Ohio State University.
-Following law school, Richelle clerked for Judge David Hittner in the United States District Court for the Southern District of Texas, Houston Division.
+Richelle obtained her J.D., summa cum laude, from the University of Houston Law School and her B.A., with honors in the liberal arts, from The Ohio State University.
+Following law school, Richelle clerked for the Honorable David Hittner in the United States District Court for the Southern District of Texas, Houston Division.

 Experience

-• Experience in nationwide pharmaceutical products liability cases, including Multidistrict Litigation (MDL) and federal and state matters.
+• Experience in nationwide pharmaceutical products liability cases, including Multidistrict Litigation (MDL) and state consolidated proceedings.

 Distinctions